GwendolyneFreddy/Infinity-Animations/README.md

 - <a href="http://www.spellholdstudios.net/">Spellhold Studios</a> team for hosting the mod (<a href="http://www.shsforums.net">Forums</a>).
 - Original assistance: <a href="http://www.shsforums.net/user/948-arkenor/">Arkenor</a> and <a href="http://www.shsforums.net/user/4994-sergis/">SergIS</a>.
-- <a href="http://www.shsforums.net/user/10485-sam/">Sam</a>: Huge thanks for his invaluable contribution to this update (*ps_recursive_copy.tpa* library, better bam compressing process, executable patch update...) and for having completely rewritten IA Reference Picker tool.
+- <a href="http://www.shsforums.net/user/10485-sam/">Sam</a>: Huge thanks for his invaluable contribution to this update (*ps_recursive_copy.tpa* library, better bam compressing process, executable patch update, Ellesime white haired fix...) and for having completely rewritten IA Reference Picker tool.
 - <a href="http://www.shsforums.net/user/14985-argent77/">Argent77</a>: thanks for letting me use and adapt his `FIND_FREE_ANIM_SLOT` WeiDU function (*a7_functions.tpa* library) to automatically install new animation slots in EE games.
 - <a href="http://www.shsforums.net/user/41045-skellytz/">skellytz</a>: thanks for providing his *Infinity Sounds* project mod code resolving soundsets creature animation conflicts.
 - Modders: <a href="http://www.shsforums.net/user/26975-jarl2/">Jarl</a>, <a href="http://www.shsforums.net/user/776-kwiat-w/">Kwiat_W</a>, <a href="http://www.shsforums.net/user/22187-ulb/">Ulb</a> and <a href="http://www.shsforums.net/user/24495-gwendolyne/">Gwendolyne</a> for letting us integrate some of their creature animations into a new IA content package.